Printer Friendly

 METHOD

 Heat the paella pan over medium-low heat.
-Add the olive oil and salt to the pan.
+Add in the olive oil and salt to the pan.
 Brown the chicken thigh in batches.
-Add the onion and cook for a minute until it becomes translucent.

-Add in the broad or runner beans and cook until they brown lightly on either side.
-Add in the chopped garlic and cook for 30 seconds or so.
+Add in the broad or runner beans and cook until they brown lightly on either side for 2-3 minutes.
+Add in the chopped garlic and cook for 1-2 minutes until cooked through.

 Ingredients